lailsonbm/awesome_nested_fields/README.md

         <script src="/javascripts/jquery.nested-fields.js" type="text/javascript"></script>

-3. Now, you're ready to rock with nested models.
+3. Now you're ready to rock with nested models.

 Don't forget to include the file _after_ you've included jQuery.
 And don't worry because this file isn't on the public folder: it comes bundled into the gem.